Key course information

 Apply for this course

-GCSE Maths courses start w/c 28 September 2020 and run up until the exams in June 2021.We encourage you to apply on-line and register your interest in studying GCSE Maths now as our classes have started and our latest date of enrolment for this academic year will be 16th October.
-Following receipt of your application, we will contact you to discuss the options available to you .We are delivering face to face taught classes (daytime and evening) at our Trowbridge, Salisbury and Chippenham campuses with adherence to 'covid' safety guidelines and appropriate social distancing.All of these courses are free of charge for applicants who do not have a Grade C or Grade 4 or above at GCSE.
+GCSE Maths courses start w/c 27 September 2021 and run up until the exams in June 2022.We encourage you to apply on-line and register your interest in studying GCSE Maths.
+Following receipt of your application, we will contact you to discuss the campus, days and session times and the options available to you.We plan to deliver face to face taught classes (daytime and evening) at our Trowbridge, Salisbury and Chippenham campuses with adherence to 'covid' safety guidelines and appropriate social distancing.All of these courses are free of charge for applicants who do not have a Grade C or Grade 4 or above at GCSE.

 What will I learn?